minhtrietn/TROLL-HAPPYBIRTHDAY-VIRUS/README.txt

 HOW TO USE IT?
 1) Download the zip file in github
 2) Extract all files in "TROLL-HAPPYBIRTHDAY-VIRUS-main.zip"
-3) Move the "INSTALL" folder to the "Downloads" folder
+3) Move the "SETUP" folder to the "Downloads" folder
 4) Open folder "SETUP" then open setup.exe
 5) Enjoy :)))

+**Support Window 11
-* Support HP PC/laptop
+*Support HP PC/laptop
 *DELL/Lunix laptops are not supported...

 **TESTED**